Why Is My MacBook Fan So Loud?

 In the MacKeeper app downloaded, installed, and opened, choose Antivirus from the left panel menu to proceed with the automatic malware check

 Step 1.
-MacKeeper > Start Antivirus scan
+MacKeeper > Antivirus > Start Scan

 MacKeeper’s Antivirus in its process of scanning.
 You’ll see it from the movement of the blue progress bar and can watch its preliminary results.
 Wait until it’s finished

 Step 2.
-MacKeeper > Antivirus scan
+Wait until MacKeeper’s Antivirus scan is completed

 Now the new window in the MacKeeper’s Antivirus tan will inform you about the result of scanning on your Mac.
 If anything is found, make sure to move it to Quarantine